 Sometime around 1500 BC, the Egyptians began mummifying animals extensively.
-Thus, over the years, archaeologists have uncovered millions of Egyptian animal mummies at sacred sites.
-It is common knowledge that Egyptians worshipped and mummified their cats.
+Over the years, archaeologists have uncovered millions of Egyptian animal mummies at sacred sites.
+It is common knowledge that Egyptians worshipped a cat god and mummified their cats.
 However, they also preserved a variety of other creatures including gazelles, baboons, dogs, cows, lions, bulls, falcons, and even hippos.
-Someone had carefully embalmed and crafted them; some had gilded faces and elaborately decorated tombs.
-Woven linens, sometimes of different colors, encased the cherished animal like bundled babies.
 But why did the Egyptians go through such painstaking efforts and even pay the expense to preserve their animals?

 Why Did Egyptians Mummify Animals?

-Scholars believe there were four main reasons for mummification of animals:
+Scholars believe there were four main reasons for the mummification of animals:

-1) Egyptians worshipped the idols as physical manifestations of gods.
+1) Egyptians prayed to the idols as intermediaries between them and their animal gods.

 2) Mummies served as votive offerings to the gods at temples.

 3) As a mummy, beloved pets could go to the afterlife as a companion for their owners.

 4) The animal may have become food in the afterlife.

 As an animistic culture, Egyptians believed that gods could dwell anyplace and in anything.
 Their belief that animals were the manifestation of gods and goddesses led them to create idols, such as statuary and mummies.
 Sometimes the mummified animal was entombed in a statue.
-The Egyptians worshipped the gods within the animals as well as within their idols.
+The Egyptians venerated the embodiment of the gods within the animals as well as within their statuary idols.

 Worship often occurred at Egyptian temples that priests dedicated to specific gods.
 The animal mummies may have been given to a priest at the temple or simply left there as a votive like Catholics leave candles.
 Either way, massive burials of animal mummies have been discovered at many sacred temple sites.
-Perhaps the mummy was offered as thanks for some blessing received or, alternatively, the animal was offered up as a sacrifice for a favor being asked.
+Perhaps a devotee was offering up the mummy as thanks for some blessing or as a sacrifice for a favor.